 - How the governing body is structured – Chair of Governors, 4 x Co-Opted Governors, 1 x LA Governor – non-affiliated, 2 x Parent Governors, 1 x Staff Governor, Headteacher and Clerk

 - The frequency of meetings – A Full Governors meeting 4 times each academic year and is approximately 2-3 hours long.
-The five subcommittees, Health and Safety, Finance, Personnel, Residence, and Curriculum hold a meeting every half-term and these will range from 1-2 hours in length depending on the agenda
+The two subcommittees, Finance, Pay & Personnel hold a meeting every half-term and these will range from 1-2 hours in length depending on the agenda

 - Average time commitment including meetings, background reading and school visits approx. 5-10 hours per term.